 To see what you might prequalify for, check out some of the top private student loan refinancing lenders.
 You’ll be able to see most of their eligibility requirements along with the range of rates and terms they offer.

 2. Choose the best loan for your payoff goals

 After comparing offers, think carefully before choosing a lender.
 It might be tempting to go with the lowest interest rate, but there are other important factors to consider.
 Here are a few things to think about as you choose the right loan for you:

 - Is the interest rate lower than what you have now?

-- Does the lender offer other benefits, such as auto-pay interest rate deduction, unemployment protection, interest-only payments if you hit a financial snag, or co-signer release?
+- Does the lender offer other benefits, such as an interest rate deduction for signing up for automatic payments, unemployment protection, interest-only payments if you hit a financial snag or cosigner release?

-- Can you afford the monthly payment amounts for your preferred plan?
+- Can you afford the monthly payment your preferred lender offers?

-- Is your main goal to lower your payments or your amount of years in debt?
+- Is your main goal to reduce your payments or the amount of time you’re in debt?

 3. Remember that you’ll lose federal loan benefits

 Finally, consider whether you’re willing to lose federal protections on your student loans.
 Whenever you refinance a federal student loan, you’re paying it off with a private student loan.
 That means you lose access to income-driven repayment plans, forgiveness programs and generous forbearance and deferment options.